TeasingSisyphus/cuttleV1/README.md

 *	Jacks now properly remove from the other side when the same card is jacked multiple times
 *	Jacks now display the alt text of the stolen card next to the img of the jack

-## TODO
-*	Queens
-	*	Enable the Queen-Two combo
-*	Jacks
-	*	Enable playing a jack on your own points/and or throwing one into the scrap pile
-	*	Change their display
-		*	Maybe Jacks only stack vertically if they steal the same card?
-	*	Enable playing a jack from a SEVEN one-off effect